KevinMusgrave/powerful-benchmarker/docs/papers/mlrc.md

   - [SoftTriple Loss: Deep Metric Learning Without Triplet Sampling (ICCV 2019)](https://openaccess.thecvf.com/content_ICCV_2019/papers/Qian_SoftTriple_Loss_Deep_Metric_Learning_Without_Triplet_Sampling_ICCV_2019_paper.pdf)

     - Uses BN-Inception.
 Compares with N-pairs and HDC, but doesn’t mention that these use GoogleNet.
 They only mention the competitors’ architectures when the competitors use an equal or superior network.
-Specifically, they mention that the Margin loss uses ResNet50,and HTL uses BN-Inception.
+Specifically, they mention that the Margin loss uses ResNet50, and HTL uses BN-Inception.

   - [Deep Metric Learning with Tuplet Margin Loss (ICCV 2019)](https://openaccess.thecvf.com/content_ICCV_2019/papers/Yu_Deep_Metric_Learning_With_Tuplet_Margin_Loss_ICCV_2019_paper.pdf)